 For years, the iPhone had been the king of screens with their innovative Retina Display.
 However, Samsung grasped onto emerging technology, particularly with the S4’s futuristic full HD super AMOLED screen, and they now give Apple a worthy competitor.

 4D SAYS: A start-up company we worked with utilised the latest wireless technology available in smartphones and tablet computers to re-invent the way the TV industry can synchronise film footage captured by multiple cameras.
 By leveraging this new technology, they became an international design and innovation award winner in a very short period of time.

 6 – Explore the use of different materials and production methods

-The release of the iPhone 5 back in September also marked the introduction of their aluminium back, creating a thinner, lighter, sexier phone and topping the best seller list once more.
+The release of the iPhone 5 marked the introduction of Apple’s aluminium back, creating a thinner, lighter, sexier phone.

 4D SAYS: During the development of a universal sunshade for baby buggies and cots, we were experimenting with methods of gripping smooth tubed sections with a quick release mechanism.
 By trialling different materials, we came across a high performance, non-slip substance at a medical exhibition that worked perfectly.

 7 – Put yourself in the shoes of a potential consumer and provide a rewarding experience for them